Mass-Producing Failures of Multimodal Systems with Language Models

 \textbf{Ambiguities and bias in embedding models.} \ours{} exploits failures of the CLIP embedding to produce failures of multimodal systems.
-This builds off of prior work documenting failures in text embedding models \citep{bolukbasi2016man, caliskan2017semantics,gonen2019lipstick,may2019measuring,sun2019mitigating}; for example such work shows that BERT struggles to encode negation \citep{ettinger2020bert} and large numbers \citep{wallace2019nlp}.
+This builds off of prior work documenting failures in text embedding models \citep{bolukbasi2016man, caliskan2017semantics,gonen2019lipstick,may2019measuring,sun2019mitigating}, including showing that BERT struggles to encode negation \citep{ettinger2020bert} and large numbers \citep{wallace2019nlp}.
 Some work uncovers failures of vision-language embedding models themselves using benchmarks.
 For example, \citet{thrush2022winoground} and \citet{yuksekgonul2023when} use benchmarks to show that vision-language-models often fail to account for different word orderings.

+The closest work to ours is \citet{song-etal-2020-adversarial}, which aims to adversarially construct pairs of inputs that embedding models should not encode simiarly, but do.
+This work could potentially replace \ours{}'s scraping step by generating adversarially constructed pairs without a corpus.

 \textbf{Systematic failures.} \ours{} aims to automatically identify systematic failures of multimodal systems, without knowing what the failures are a priori.
 A related line of work automatically identifies slices of data that classifiers perform poorly on, then uses a VLM to choose a slice description \citep{eyuboglu2022domino, jain2022distilling, gao2022adaptive, wiles2022discovering, metzen2023identification, zhang2023diagnosing}.
 The main differences to our approach are (i) we do not make use of ground-truth labels and (ii) we generate candidate systematic failures, rather than testing predefined descriptions.